Bangladesh sues Philippine bank over cyberheist at New York Fed

 NEW YORK (Reuters) - Bangladesh’s central bank on Thursday sued a Philippine bank to recoup losses it suffered when unidentified hackers stole $81 million from its account at the Federal Reserve Bank of New York nearly three years ago.

-In a complaint filed on Thursday night with the U.S. District Court in Manhattan, Bangladesh Bank accused Rizal Commercial Banking Corp (RCBC) and dozens of other defendants of involvement in a massive multi-year conspiracy to steal its money.
+In a complaint filed with the U.S. District Court in Manhattan, Bangladesh Bank accused Rizal Commercial Banking Corp (RCBC) and dozens of others, including several top executives, of involvement in a “massive” and “intricately planned” multi-year conspiracy to steal its money.

-Bangladesh Bank said funds stolen with the help of unnamed North Korean hackers were funneled through RCBC accounts in New York City and eventually to the Philippines, where much of it disappeared in that country’s casino industry.
+Bangladesh Bank said funds were stolen with the help of unnamed North Korean hackers who used malware with such names as “Nestegg” and “Macktruck” to obtain backdoor access its network.

+It said funds were then funneled through RCBC accounts in New York City and to the Philippines, where much of it disappeared in that country’s casino industry.

 RCBC did not immediately respond to a request for comment after market hours.